ohministries/ohministries.github.io/pages/college/academics/degrees-offered.md

 preparing for their life work.
 Each of our degrees is built on a core curriculum that strengthens essential academic skills and encourages deep study of Scripture.

+*For a complete description of our degrees and courses offered, you may download our full [course catalog](http://www.ouachitahills.org/uploads/documents/Handbook2015-17.pdf).*

 **The following degrees may be earned through Ouachita Hills College:**\*

 Bachelor of Elementary Christian Education\*\*